digitalnatives/assessment/js-numerals/README.md

 - Don't use external libraries for the conversion.
 - Make the solution pleasant to look at and user friendly in as many aspects as you can.
 - Commit the important milestones and not just the final result.
 - Don't forget to write tests.
+We expect the tests to check also the examples above.
+- Try to support numbers as high as you can.
+- (Optional) Try to support British English counting where numbers between 1000 and 2000 are said out using "hundreds".
+E.g. 1999 === nineteen hundred and ninety-nine

 Thank you for your time and happy coding! 🧑‍💻